rahmanrafi32/Coop-assessment/README.md

 ### University Management
 This is a university faculty management webapp.
-Students and teachers can login to this app with their email and can see their assensials.
+Students and teachers can login to this app with their email and can see their staffs.

 ## Top Features